 b.
 The student may complete a minimum of six credit hours (two semesters) of college level language study, achieving a grade of B or better.
 The language study must be completed by the end of the third semester in the MA program.
 Credit hours earned for language study may not be counted as part of the thirty hours required for the MA degree in art history.
 These hours may be taken at CWRU or elsewhere and official transcripts must be provided.
 Online courses can be used to satisfy this requirement, but the syllabus and final examination must be submitted to the department for approval.

 c.
 The student may take a language examination (offered by the department every November and April.
 This one-hour examination requires translating a section of an art-historical writing in a foreign language into English; use of a dictionary is allowed.
 The examination is graded on a pass/fail basis, and grading is based on both the accuracy and length of the translation written by the student.
 In the event of an unsatisfactory performance, the exam may be taken again or the student may enroll in courses of formal language study as in option b.

-Upon completion of the foreign language requirement, the MA Comprehensive Examination, and the MA qualifying paper, students will be provided in each case with a written evaluation of their performance, with four possible results: a) High Pass, b) Pass, c) Low Pass and d) Fail.
+Upon completion of the foreign language requirement, the MA Comprehensive Examination, and the MA qualifying paper, students will be provided in each case with an overall grade evaluating their performance, with four possible results: a) High Pass, b) Pass, c) Low Pass and d) Fail.
 A grade of Low Pass (or higher) on both the comprehensive examination and qualifying paper or final internship project is required for the MA degree.